Share On

 As you may know, residents can consume quite a lot of water every day.
 Cleaning also requires a lot of water.
 Consider the following tips to improve water efficiency at your sanctuary:

-• Harvest rainwater for cleaning.
-(Be sure to check if it is legal to capture in your region)
+• Harvest rainwater for cleaning (be sure to check whether rainwater collection is legal in your region).

-Converting to a renewable energy source promotes sustainable living practices to visitors and nearby communities, and helps to reduce the costs of running and maintaining your facilities.
-You may even be able to find grants to help you cover the cost of installing solar at your sanctuary.
+Converting to a renewable energy source promotes sustainable living practices to visitors and nearby communities, and helps to reduce the costs of running and maintaining your facilities in the long term.
+Solar panels can be mounted in pastures to provide shade for residents or installed on existing buildings.
+Wind energy can also be installed.
+You may even be able to find federal, state, or county grants to help you cover the cost of installing solar or wind energy at your sanctuary.

 Consider Our Wild Friends!